jason-erb/jason-erb.com/cv/jason-erb.md

 * Fixed and improved the core asset management web software product
 * Internationalized code, automated text extraction and substitution, and oversaw localization
 * Redesigned and rewrote a distributed scheduling architecture for improved device notifications
-* Contributed to the design and delivery of a clean public REST API
+* Contributed to the design and delivery of a clean public REST API to open up programmatic querying

 #### **Endetec (Veolia Water Solutions & Technologies)** | Kingston ON CA